Taeyoonkin1g/Ultrasonic-ToF-Dimension-Measurement/README.md

 This project was developed during the **2020 Raspberry Pi Design Education Program** at Gyeongsang National University.

-Using Raspberry Pi and multiple HC-SR04 ultrasonic sensors, the system measures distances and displays the results on a 16×2 LCD module in real time.
+The objective was to build an embedded measurement system capable of estimating object dimensions using ultrasonic Time-of-Flight (ToF) sensors.
+The project provided hands-on experience in Raspberry Pi programming, sensor interfacing, LCD communication, and hardware integration using Python.

-The project was designed to gain practical experience in embedded systems, sensor interfacing, and Python-based hardware control.
+This project laid the foundation for my continued interest in embedded systems and hardware engineering.

 ---